micahkepe/blog/content/43-monkeys/index.md

 In **43 Monkeys**, the player controls a group of monkeys that have escaped from a research facility.
 The monkeys must navigate through a series of puzzles and obstacles to escape the facility and make it to freedom on the outside.
-Along the way they can save more monkeys to add to their tropp and use their unique abilities to solve puzzles and defeat enemies.
+Along the way they can save more monkeys to add to their troop and use their unique abilities to solve puzzles and defeat enemies.

 ## Game Mechanics

-The game is a keyboard-controlled topdown 2d roguelike where the player controls both the main monkey and the troop that can follow the player or move independently.
+The game is a keyboard-controlled top down 2d rogue-like where the player controls both the main monkey and the troop that can follow the player or move independently.
 Through 5 different levels/floors, the player must solve puzzles, defeat enemies, and avoid traps to escape the facility.
-The player can also collect powerups and new monkeys to add to their troop.
-Begin a roguelike, the game will have permadeath, but the player can unlock shortcuts and new abilities to make future runs easier.
+The player can also collect power ups and new monkeys to add to their troop.
+Begin a rogue-like, the game will have perma-death, but the player can unlock shortcuts and new abilities to make future runs easier.

 ---